kiranwood/LHL-SQL-Project/README.md

 ## Future Goals

-With more time being spent on the project, I could focus deeper on cleaning and understanding the data on a deeper level.
-I could compare data on transactions with all sessions data to potentially see what countries, products, etc to focus on to increase potential sales.
-I could also compare to see what products are gaining the least attraction.
+With more time being spent on the project, there could focus deeper on cleaning and understanding the data on a deeper level.
+It would be possible to compare data on transactions with all sessions data to potentially see what countries, products, etc to focus on to increase potential sales.
+As well as compare to see what products are gaining the least attraction.